Premier League: Previous seasons

-An exception to the usual European qualification system happened in 2005, after Liverpool won the Champions League the season before, but did not finish in a Champions League qualification place in the Premier League.
-UEFA gave special dispensation for Liverpool to enter the Champions League, giving England five qualifiers.
-The governing body subsequently ruled that the defending champions qualify for the competition the following year regardless of their domestic league placing.
-However, for those leagues with four entrants in the Champions League, this meant that if the Champions League winners finished outside the top four in its domestic league, it would qualify at the expense of the fourth-placed team.
+An exception to the usual European qualification system happened in 2005, after Liverpool won the Champions League the season before, but did not finish in a Champions League qualification place in the Premier League after the English FA decided that only the top four from the Premier League would qualify for the Champions League (or in the case of third and fourth place, the Champions League qualifying round) three weeks before the final.
+Despite the precedent that the winners defend their trophy, Liverpool's participation in the following year's Champions League was still in doubt, and the competition's governing body UEFA initially maintained that each country could only have four spots and suggested that the FA could nominate Liverpool instead of Everton.
+UEFA chief executive Lars-Christer Olsson said there was never any discussion of whether Liverpool should enter the competition as it was unanimous as holders they should, thus England were given five qualifiers for the following season.
+To avoid the situation arising again UEFA subsequently ruled that the defending champions automatically qualify for the competition the following year regardless of their domestic league placing.
+For those leagues with four entrants in the Champions League, this meant that if the Champions League winners finished outside the top four in its domestic league, it would qualify at the expense of the fourth-placed team.
 At that time, no association could have more than four entrants in the Champions League.
 This occurred in 2012, when Chelsea – who had won the Champions League that summer, but finished sixth in the league – qualified for the 2012–13 Champions League in place of Tottenham Hotspur, who went into the Europa League.

 From 2015–16, the Europa League champions qualify for the Champions League, increasing the maximum number of participants per country to five.
 This took effect in England in 2016–17, when Manchester United finished sixth in the Premier League and won the Europa League, giving England five Champions League entrants for 2017–18.

-In these instances, any Europa League berth vacated is not handed down to the next-best Premier League finisher outside of a qualifying place.
-If both Champions League and Europa League winners are of the same association and both finish outside the top four, then the fourth-placed team is transferred to the Europa League.
+English clubs won the UEFA Champions League twice between 2020 and 2024.
+Chelsea defeated Manchester City in the 2021 final, while Manchester City beat Inter Milan in 2023.
+During this same five-year period, Real Madrid also won the competition twice, defeating Liverpool in 2022 and Borussia Dortmund in 2024.
+English teams appeared in four of the ten final spots across these five tournaments, with Chelsea, Manchester City (twice), and Liverpool all reaching the final.